 Pet Parents® offers the widest selection of female dog diapers online so you can keep your house clean during “that time.”

 Pay attention to how often your dog is urinating.
 When female dogs are ready to breed, they will urinate more frequently than normal.
-So, if your dog is begging to go out more often or having accidents in the house, this is another sign she is getting close.

 By the way, dog diapers can save your rugs and sanity in this potty situation as well.
 Basically, if you are going to be breeding your female, it’s a great idea to keep some of these dog diapers handy!

 At a certain point, your female dog will begin to give off a scent that will signal intact males.
 If you start to notice male dogs around your yard, it's likely she is in heat and ready for breeding.

 Ready, Set, Breed

 Once you have noticed all of these signs, your female can be acquainted with the male dog which you have chosen her to breed.
 Female dogs who are absolutely ready will willingly “do the deed.”
 Should your female put up a fight, give her another day or two.